Async R with future and promises

 Understanding promises

-The promises package handles the “handling” side of async programming—working with the results once they’re ready.
+The promises package handles the “handling” side of async programming: working with the results once they’re ready.
 While future creates the async tasks, promises provides the API for registering callbacks and chaining operations.
+Together, they form a complete async toolkit where future handles execution and promises manage the flow of data through callbacks.
+This separation of concerns means you can swap backends without changing your promise chain logic.

 A promise represents the eventual result of an async operation.
 It can be: